The Mills Trail

 THE MILLS TRAIL HIGHLIGHTS

-There are some really interesting things to see on the short hike.
-Starting from the village, you’ll notice the mills, a few houses, and some benches for sitting.
+There are some really interesting things to see on the Mills Trail.
+Starting from the village, you’ll notice the historic old mills, a few weather-beaten houses, and benches for sitting.

-There are specific points along the trail that have informative signs highlighting Dhermi’s ancestors.
+There are specific points along the trail that have informative signs highlighting Dhermi’s iconic ancestors.
+You’ll have the chance to learn their stories and see how the little beach town shaped them as people.

 If you hear crashing water while you’re exploring the plant, that’s because there is a waterfall right around the corner.
-One of the trail’s main features, the waterfall might be small, but it’s immensely alluring.
-On a hot summer day, you can take a seat amongst the rocks and enjoy the refreshing mist it emits.
+One of the trail’s main features, the waterfall might be small, but it’s breathtaking nonetheless.
+If you’re feeling tired, you can take a seat amongst the rocks and enjoy the refreshing mist it emits.

 SOME DISTINCTIVE SIGNS

-After the plant, you’ll come across a multitude of black signposts.
-Their main purpose is to tell the story of Dhermi’s historical figures.
+After the plant, you’ll come across several black signposts.
+Their main purpose is to tell the story of Dhermi’s historical figures I mentioned above.
 What makes them so special is the pride that all small villages seem to have.
 There is admiration for every feat, no matter how big the accomplishment.

 You’ll find things ranging from the history of the neighboring village of Drimades to the names of Dhermi’s first emigrants.
-Some other mentionings include, the first person to graduate from medical school, as well as the first person to travel by car to the small coastal village.
+Some other mentions include the first person to graduate from medical school, as well as the first person to travel by car to the small coastal village.
 It’s really quite fascinating!

 The eccentric history and relaxing walk make it one of the Albanian Riviera’s most underappreciated places.
 It’s worth taking a few hours away from the beaches to explore some of Dhermi’s nature and heritage.